openshift/pagerduty-short-circuiter/README.md

 ```
 $ mockgen -source=foo.go -destination=mock/foo_mock.go
 ```
+## List of known Bugs
+There are few bugs that have crawled up during the development.
+These are listed below :
+- exit command crashing kite in certain instances when used in shell
+- Auto completion changes moves cursor to different position but text typing continues from same position
+- Bash initialization is slow in certain cases
+- Use of mouse causes random text to be typed in the terminal
+- Block cursor does not move with the text being typed (Quick Fix : Changing cursor style to line)
+- When viewing an SOP, if the relative link is present for another SOP file, the new SOP might not get opened.(The URL needs to be absolute for the SOP navigtaion to work

 ## Maintainers
 - Mitali Bhalla (mbhalla@redhat.com)
 - Supreeth Basabattini (sbasabat@redhat.com)
 - Tomas Dabašinskas (todabasi@redhat.com)

+## List

 ## Feedback
 Please help us improve.
 Contact the Red Hat SRE-P team via: